adney11/probe-api/doc/dtraceroute.windows.md

 # dtraceroute

 ## About
-`dtraceroute` is a tool which works almost the same as Windows and Linux built-in tool, but all network operations are going from different hosts in internet.
+`dtraceroute` is a tool for distributed trace route testing of specified destination host.
+This tool works almost the same as Windows and Linux built-in tools, but all network operations are going from different hosts in internet.

 ## Usage